 You can include no more than five internet resources.
 An "internet resource" means a web page, NOT a journal article accessed through a web archive (e.g., JSTOR).
 Length of the completed paper should be at the very barest minimum 15 pages; many papers will easily cover 25 pages.

 You MUST submit an electronic version of your final paper to me.
-You can send it via email or burn it to a CD.
+You can send it via email.

 There are several solid introductions to annotated bibliographies online that you can review.
 Please keep in mind that some of these guides may use a different style guide than you are required to use, and some examples may be very brief or extremely long annotations, so adhere to the specific length and style guidelines provided on this page.